 The Yale Library has a growing collection of Korean materials, which primarily supports teaching and research needs of the faculty and students at Yale.
 As Yale University has only a few professors who teach classes related to Korean studies, the Korean collection is developed on a highly selective basis with primary emphasis on faculty and graduate student requests.

-The Korean Collection is also responsible for collecting materials published in the field of Korean studies (primarily history and all humanities disciplines) published in North America, Europe, and other imprint areas outside of Korea.
+The Korean Collection is also responsible for collecting materials published in the field of Korean studies in the humanities published in North America, Europe, and other imprint areas outside of Korea.

 Departments/disciplines/programs/subject areas supported